This trip is planned for 2027 and tentative for 2028. Start date Jan 17

 Next, we will take a short drive inland to Alamos, a Colonial town, popular with the Hollywood crowd in the early 20th century.
 We will have a city tour, followed by a wander around of the back streets of the town at night, with a donkey carrying our wine.
 We will be entertained by professional musicians along the way.
 This is a tradition that started in Iberia in the 13th century.
 They are called Callejoneadas, and this occurs in both Alamos and Guanajuato in Mexico.

 From Mazatlan, we will traverse the spectacular Mazatlan-Durango Highway, with its over 30 bridges and 30 tunnels.
 An engineering marvel.
 One the bridges is the worlds second highest. (it was highest, until China built a higher one).
-We will stay a couple of nights at a hot springs complex in Durango and also enjoy a city tour.
-Durango was the scene of the filming of many westerns in the 60's and 70's, and the birthplace of actress, Dolores del Rio.
+We will stay a couple of nights at a hot springs complex in Durango.

-From Durango, we will then travel to Zacetecas for 3 nights.
+From Durango, we will then travel to Zacatecas for 2 nights.
 This is a world UNESCO city, very much like Barcelona, IMO.
-We will take a tour of the EL Eden mine, a city tour, and a tour of the pre-Colombian ruins at El Quelite.
+We will take a tour of the EL Eden mine and a city tour.

-From Zacatecas we will head for a Hot Springs resort near Guadalajara for a few days.
-They also have nioghtime hot pools we can request.
-From there, we will visit Tequila and the pre Colombian ruins of Guastecomates, with its unique round pyramids.
+Next, we head for a Hot Springs resort near Guadalajara for a few days.
+They also have night-time hot pools we can request.
+From there, we will visit Tequila and the pre Colombian ruins of Guachimontones, with its unique round pyramids.

-After Guadalajara we will drive north to Lagos de Moreno where we will stay in a swimming pool complex for 3 nights and also have a city tour.
+After Guadalajara we will drive north to Lagos de Moreno where we will stay in a swimming pool complex for 2 nights.

-After that, we do an overnight stop in Matehuala, and then head for Saltillo where we will do our farewell meal.
+After that, we do an overnight stop in Matehuala, where we do our farewell meal, followed by an overnight in Saltillo.
 The next morning we will drive to Laredo and cross the border.
+The Copper Canyon train journey video below is from a youtube site NonStop Eurotrip

-The price (for 2027) is $11,300 Canadian.
-That is approximately $8200 USD.
-It includes all RV Parks, at least 14 guided tour days, 22 full meals, 3 nights hotel and unscheduled extras.
+The price (for 2027) is $12,500 Canadian.
+That is approximately $9200 USD.
+A shortened version is $10,000 Canadian or about $7350 US, It includes all RV Parks, at least 18 guided tour days, 24 full meals, 3 nights hotel and unscheduled extras.
 It includes El Chepe, the Copper Canyon train.
 We have a Green Angel (like AAA) escort for most of the trip.
-We are proposing adding a long stay option for January.
+We are adding a long stay option for January where you would be escorted to San Carlos (one day south) to stay in a full service park until the main caravan comes through.
+The escort is a minimal charge, you just pay your own RV Park fees until the group arrives.
+Date is flexible depenidng on unanimous approval.

 We do run trips in both English and French.
 The company runs them as separate entities.
 However the Canadian dollar does tend to keep pace with the Mexican Peso better then the USD.
 Since 95% of our expenses are in Pesos, this protects us more from wild exchange swings, plus overall about 3/4 of our customers are Canadian, when you include both English and French operations, so it makes sense to price in that currency.
 We do, however, accept US dollars at the book exchange rate (not buy/sell) and you may make your payments in US equivalent.
 We have a widget to do the conversion, that appears on several pages on our sites.